Prachisingh/Go-Rest-API/README.md

 # Go-Rest-API

-This is a small rest api which demostrates cliet server communication using standard HTTP requests in Go lang
+This is a small rest API which demonstrates client-server communication using standard HTTP requests using Go language
 * GET
 * POST
 * PATCH

-User can get the esisting data in json format, add an item to it and updated it.
+Users can get the existing data in json format, add an item, and update it.